-.au (Australia) Registered Domains List / .au zone file
+.au (Australia) Registered Domain Names List / .au zone file

 Oversight of .au is by .au Domain Administration (auDA).
 It is a not-for-profit organisation whose membership is derived from Internet organisations, industry members and interested individuals.
 The organisation operates under the consent of the Australian government which has legislative power to decide the operators of electronic addressing in the country.

 Policy for .au is devised by policy development panels.
 These panels are convened by auDA and combine public input with industry representation to derive policy.